 We have predefined a large number of neighborhood-based sets, according to different centers and radii.
 The user can choose to search for enriched neighborhood-based sets with a radius of 1 or 2 interactions and can additionally impose constraints on the nests like minimal size (i.e. minimal number of different proteins and genes contained in the set), minimal connectivity index, minimal overlap with the input list, and p-value.
 The connectivity index, which quantifies the level of interconnectedness within neighborhood-based sets, is defined as the fraction of all real interaction edges of all possible edges connecting the entities in the set, which is k*(k-1)/2 for a set of size k.

-Apart from neighborhood-based entity sets, ConsensusPathDB contains pre-defined pathway-based sets from 9 pathway databases.
+Apart from neighborhood-based entity sets, ConsensusPathDB contains pre-defined pathway-based sets from several pathway databases.
 A pathway-based set contains all the proteins and genes that are involved in a curated biochemical pathway.
 Gene Ontology (GO) based sets contain genes that are together annotated with a specific GO term.
 In ConsensusPathDB, GO categories from levels 2 and 3 of the GO hierarchy are available for pathway analysis.
+Complex-based sets are sets of genes whose protein products are members of the same annotated protein complex.

 Through the web interface of ConsensusPathDB, users can upload interaction networks in BioPAX, PSI-MI or SBML format.
 Upon upload, physical entities and functional interactions are compared against the content of ConsensusPathDB. .This is done based on identifiers (UniProt, KEGG, ChEBI, ...) in the case of physical entities and on participant composition in the case of interactions.
 The uploaded networks are visualized, and for interactions present in ConsensusPathDB, the source databases are displayed.
 Networks can be expanded in the context of the database content by adding further interactions, and edited.